venkataramaraoguttikonda/marine-debris-segmentation/README.md

-# Marine Debris Segmentation using Deep Learning
+# Benchmarking Attention-Driven Deep Networks for Marine Debris Segmentation in Sentinel-2 Imagery

-This repository presents a modular pipeline for segmenting marine debris and related oceanographic features from Sentinel-2 satellite imagery.
-We benchmark three models — **UNet**, **UNet++**, and **SegFormer** — on the MARIDA dataset.
+This repository provides a modular and scalable deep learning pipeline for semantic segmentation of marine debris and oceanographic features from Sentinel-2 satellite data.
+It benchmarks three powerful models — **UNet_CBAM**, **UNetPlusPlus_CBAM**, and **SegFormer** — on the **MARIDA** dataset.

+The selected architectures incorporate **attention mechanisms** (e.g., CBAM and Transformers) to enhance feature learning and spatial understanding, especially in cluttered ocean scenes.
+The goal is to improve detection of complex sea surface phenomena including marine debris, Sargassum, ship wakes, foam, and more.

-The pipeline includes:
+🔧 The pipeline includes:
-- Custom PyTorch datasets and loaders
+- Custom PyTorch datasets and loaders tailored for MARIDA
+- Attention-enhanced CNNs (CBAM) and Transformer-based segmentation
-- Class-weighted loss for imbalance handling
+- Class-weighted loss for handling class imbalance
-- Automated training, inference, evaluation, and visualization
+- Automated scripts for training, inference, evaluation, and visualization
-- Loss and mIoU plots for training diagnostics
+- Training diagnostics via loss and mean IoU (mIoU) plots